ducorteam/docs/omnivus-reactjs/6.5.0/README.md

 Firstly, a huge thanks for purchasing this theme, your support is truly appreciated!

 This document covers the installation and use of this theme and often reveals answers to common problems and issues - read this document thoroughly if you are experiencing any difficulties.
-If you have any questions that are beyond the scope of this document, feel free to email at [__EMAIL__](mailto:__EMAIL__) Thank you so much!
+If you have any questions that are beyond the scope of this document, feel free to email at [suppot@ducor.net](mailto:__EMAIL__) Thank you so much!

 ## Basic